-There are numerous ASF projects included in a distribution.
-Each of them has been developed to deliver an explicit function and each has it’s own community of developers and individual release cycles.
+Numerous Apache Software Foundation projects make up the services required by an enterprise to deploy, integrate and work with Hadoop.
+Each project has been developed to deliver an explicit function and each has its own community of developers and individual release cycles.

 Hadoop Distributed File System (HDFS) is a Java-based file system that provides scalable and reliable data storage that is designed to span large clusters of commodity servers.

 Data Access.
 Interact with your data in a wide variety of ways – from batch to real-time.